CSLewin/APBW/mess/Combat Procedure.md

 - **Far**: Close enough to hear angry shouting.
 - **Distant**: A couple of football fields at least.

+### Interact (2M)
-### Interact - Retrieve and use an item from a pocket or bag.
+Retrieve and use an item from a pocket or bag.
 Alternatively, interact with the environment--open or close a door, pull a lever, flip a table, etc.

-### Use Ability - Some actors have special abilities or talents.
+### Use Ability (Special)
+Some actors have special abilities or talents.
 The momentum cost to use them will be listed in that ability's description.